akshaybharambe14/docgo/README.md

 ## How to use it

-1. Add the extension from [chrome wb store](https://chrome.google.com/webstore/detail/docgo/jllcbbemppedmpfjjeaoifdogcinmjpm) to your browser.
+1. Add the extension from [chrome web store](https://chrome.google.com/webstore/detail/docgo/jllcbbemppedmpfjjeaoifdogcinmjpm) to your browser.

 2. Head over to any Go package/module ex.
 [The Go repository](https://github.com/golang/go).